uwdata/arquero/docs/api/index.md

 <hr/><a id="fromCSV" href="#fromCSV">#</a>
 <em>aq</em>.<b>fromCSV</b>(<i>text</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-csv.js)

 Parse a comma-separated values (CSV) *text* string into a <a href="table">table</a>.
-Delimiters other than commas, such as tabs or pipes ('\|'), can be specified using the *options* argument.
+Delimiters other than commas, such as tabs or pipes ('\|'), can be specified using the *options* argument.By default, automatic type inference is performed for input values; string values that match the ISO standard date format are parsed into JavaScript Date objects.
+To disable this behavior, set *options.autoType* to `false`.
+To perform custom parsing of input column values, use *options.parse*.

  * *text*: A string in a delimited-value format.
  * *options*: A CSV format options object:
    * *delimiter*: The delimiter string between column values.
+   * *autoType*: Boolean flag (default `true`) for automatic type inference.
+   * *parse*: Object of column parsing options.
+The object keys should be column names.
+The object values should be parsing functions to invoke to transform values upon input.

 <hr/><a id="fromJSON" href="#fromJSON">#</a>
 <em>aq</em>.<b>fromJSON</b>(<i>data</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-json.js)

 Parse JavaScript Object Notation (JSON) *data* into a <a href="table">table</a>.
 The expected JSON format is an object with column names for keys and column value arrays for values.
-String values that match the ISO standard date format are parsed into JavaScript Date objects.
+If the input *data* is string-valued, parsed string values in JSON text that match the ISO standard date format are parsed into JavaScript Date objects.
+To disable this behavior, set *options.autoType* to `false`.
+To perform custom parsing of input column values (regardless of *data* input type), use *options.parse*.

 * *data*: A string in a JSON format, or a corresponding Object instance.
+* *options*: A JSON format options object:
+   * *autoType*: Boolean flag (default `true`) for automatic type inference.
+If `false`, automatic date parsing for input JSON strings is disabled.
+   * *parse*: Object of column parsing options.
+The object keys should be column names.
+The object values should be parsing functions to invoke to transform values upon input.

 <br/>